-As of Jan.
-31, 2014, there were 204 REITs registered with the Securities and Exchange Commission in the United States that trade on one of the major stock exchanges — the majority on the New York Stock Exchange.
-These REITs have a combined equity market capitalization of $719 billion.
+As of Aug.
+31, 2016, there were 189 REITs listed on the New York Stock Exchange.
+These REITs have a combined equity market capitalization of $986 billion.

 Additionally, there are REITs that are registered with the SEC but are not publicly traded, and REITs that are not registered with the SEC or traded on a stock exchange.
 Internal Revenue Service shows that there are about 1,100 U.S. REITs that have filed tax returns.

 The REIT industry has a diverse profile, which offers many investment opportunities.
 REITs often are classified in one of two categories: equity or mortgage.

 Equity REITs mostly own and operate income-producing real estate.
 They increasingly have become real estate operating companies engaged in a wide range of real estate activities, including leasing, maintenance and development of real property and tenant services.
 One major distinction between Equity REITs and other real estate companies is that a REIT must acquire and develop its properties primarily to operate them as part of its own portfolio rather than to resell them once they are developed.